KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/effective-prompts-for-ai-image-generator.md

   * Mention lighting or visual treatment (for example, soft light, gradient glow, high contrast).
   * Avoid mixing contradictory styles (“vibrant and minimal”).
   * Do not paste links or external URLs; attach or upload reference images instead.
-  * Include your brand or campaign colors for consistency.
   * Add audience or product type for fine-tuning.
 </Callout>